St Andrews Railway: Before the St Andrews Railway

 The town of St Andrews is ancient.
 The University of St Andrews was founded in 1413, but there was relatively little industry in the town, linen weaving being the chief occupation., and agriculture; there was a paper mill at Guardbridge.

 The engineer Robert Stevenson was commissioned to survey a railway route crossing Fife in 1819; the route he selected was similar to the later Edinburgh, Perth and Dundee Railway, running some distance from St Andrews.
 However this would have been a long distance route and the steam locomotives of the day were not practicable, and the scheme was dropped.

 In 1835 John Geddes surveyed a line from Burntisland to Ladybank, forking there and running respectively to Perth and the location that became Tayport.
-This scheme too failed to develop into a proposal, but a revised survey of 1840 gained support as the economic situation improved, and as railways elsewhere had demonstrated that longer distances could be handled by railways.
+This scheme also failed to develop into a proposal, but a revised survey of 1840 gained support as the economic situation improved, and as railways elsewhere had demonstrated that longer distances could be handled by railways.
 In 1840 the Edinburgh and Northern Railway was proposed, following this route, and the proposal led to an authorising act of Parliament, the Edinburgh and Northern Railway Act 1845 (8 & 9 Vict. c. clviii) on 31 July 1845.

 There were some late changes to the proposed route, but the Edinburgh and Northern Railway's line opened on 20 September 1847 between Burntisland and Cupar by way of Kirkcaldy and Ladybank.
-The Company had changed its name on 27 July 1847 to the Edinburgh Perth and Dundee Railway (EP&DR) on merging with its partner railway at Granton.
+The company had changed its name on 27 July 1847 to the Edinburgh Perth and Dundee Railway (EP&DR) on merging with its partner railway at Granton.
 It extended to Leuchars, not far from St Andrews on 17 May 1848.
 The Edinburgh and Northern was an immediate success, although the Forth had to be crossed by ferry from Granton: at this stage there was no question of bridging the Forth or the lower Tay.

-The original prospectus for the Edinburgh and Northern had included a branch line to St Andrews, but this was not included in the Parliamentary Bill; by November 1846 shareholders were asking if the St Andrews branch should now be addressed, and in the following parliamentary session, a bill was presented, and the Edinburgh and Northern Railway (St. Andrews and Newburgh Harbour Branches and Road Crossings, Newport Railway Extension) Act 1847 (10 & 11 Vict. c. cclxxvii) was passed on 22 July 1847.
+The original prospectus for the Edinburgh and Northern had included a branch line to St Andrews, but this was not included in the parliamentary bill.
+By November 1846, shareholders were asking if the St Andrews branch should now be addressed.
+In the following parliamentary session, a bill was presented, and the Edinburgh and Northern Railway (St. Andrews and Newburgh Harbour Branches and Road Crossings, Newport Railway Extension) Act 1847 (10 & 11 Vict. c. cclxxvii) was passed on 22 July 1847.

-At this stage, before the first train had run on the main line, the Edinburgh and Northern, soon to be the EP&DR, was concentrating its resources on construction of its extensive original routes; completion to Ferryport-on-Craig (renamed Tayport) and giving ferry access to Dundee was only achieved on 17 May 1850 and by now the Company had run out of money.
+At this stage, before the first train had run on the main line, the Edinburgh and Northern, soon to be the EP&DR, was concentrating its resources on construction of its extensive original routes.
+Completion to Ferryport-on-Craig (renamed Tayport) and giving ferry access to Dundee was only achieved on 17 May 1850, and by then the company had run out of money.